-As an airline pilot who lives in the DC area and commutes to JFK for work, the early mornings and late nights my job requires have led me to spend many nights staying in all sorts of hotels around JFK airport.
+As an airline pilot who lives in the DC area and commutes to JFK for work, the early mornings and late nights my job requires have led me to spend many nights staying around the airport.

-I’ve tried all sorts of JFK Airport hotels; cheap and run-down ones, expensive and luxurious ones, and some hotels that strike the ideal balance between quality and price.
+I’ve tried every cadre of JFK Airport hotels; cheap and run-down ones, expensive and luxurious ones, and some hotels that strike the ideal balance between quality and price.

 So here’s everything you need to know about JFK International Airport area hotels – by an airline pilot that has actually tried most of them.